It is hard to practice solidarity in a crisis when you are stuck at home.

 As a consequence, we have struggled to escape, let alone understand the white supremacy that initially shaped global mission and continues to impact it today.
 The pandemic has opened things up a lot so that more people in more churches around the world can journey together, learning from, supporting and encouraging each other as partners in God’s mission.
 Entering into these journeys understanding that we all have something to offer and all have something to receive, we may be able to find ways to address the mistakes of the past that have led to and sustain the injustices of today.

-Negatively, we have had to remain socially distanced, so that even when mission co-workers sheltered in place, they found themselves working from their homes like many of us have done.
+Negatively, we have had to remain socially distanced, so that even when mission co- workers sheltered in place, they found themselves working from their homes like many of us have done.
 It is hard to practice solidarity in a crisis when you are stuck at home.
-It is even harder when you are stuck in Louisville and cannot travel because of travel bans and restrictions.
+It is even harder when you cannot travel because of travel bans and restrictions.